 - 1/4 cup cold butter, cubed

-- In a large saucepan, combine 1 cup of sugar and cornstarch.
+- Preheat oven to 350°.
+In a large saucepan, combine 1 cup sugar and cornstarch.
 Add raspberries; bring to a boil over medium heat.
-Boil for 2 minutes, stirring constantly.
-Remove from the heat; allow to cool.
+Cook 2 minutes, stirring constantly.
+Remove from heat; cool.

-- Meanwhile, in a large bowl, combine the biscuit mix, milk, eggs, oil and remaining sugar.
-Spread two-thirds of the batter into a greased 13-in. x 9-in. baking pan.
-Spread with raspberry mixture.
-Spoon remaining batter over top.
+- Meanwhile, combine biscuit mix, milk, eggs, oil and remaining sugar.
+Spread two-thirds of biscuit mixture into a greased 13x9-in. baking pan.
+Top with raspberry mixture, followed by remaining biscuit mixture.

 - For topping, combine pudding mix and sugar.
 Cut in butter until crumbly; sprinkle over batter.
-Bake at 350° for 35-40 minutes.
+Bake until a toothpick inserted in the center comes out clean, 30-35 minutes.
 Yield: 12 servings.

 Reviews forCrumb-Topped Raspberry Coffee Cake

 "I've made this recipe dozens of times.
 Everybody loves it.
 Cut back a bit on the sugar or use a little extra fruit in the filling.
 Use a food processor to make the crumb topping and it will look like the picture."